PACELC design principle: Overview

 The CAP theorem can be phrased as "PAC", the impossibility theorem that no distributed data store can be both consistent and available in executions that contains partitions.
 This can be proved by examining latency: if a system ensures consistency, then operation latencies grow with message delays, and hence operations cannot terminate eventually if the network is partitioned, i.e. the system cannot ensure availability.

 In the absence of partitions, both consistency and availability can be satisfied.
 PACELC therefore goes further and examines how the system replicates data.
 Specifically, in the absence of partitions, an additional trade-off (ELC) exists between latency and consistency.
 If the store is atomically consistent, then the sum of the read and write delay is at least the message delay.
 In practice, most systems rely on explicit acknowledgments rather than timed delays to ensure delivery, requiring a full network round trip and therefore message delay on both reads and writes to ensure consistency.
 In low latency systems, in contrast, consistency is relaxed in order to reduce latency.

-There are four configurations or tradeoffs in the PACELC space:
+There are four configurations or trade-offs in the PACELC space: